Q1. When I sell my home do I need to invest in a more expensive home to defer the gain?

 A2.
 There are 5 tests to pass before you can claim a dependent.
 These tests are: household/relationship test, support test, gross income test, joint return test, and the citizen test.

 It may not be a "tax minimization strategy" to claim someone as your dependent.
-Marlies Y. Hendricks CPA LLC could discuss your particular situation as part of the TAX PLANNING for your corporate/personal review OR at the time of preparing your tax return.
+Marlies Y. Hendricks CPA PLLC could discuss your particular situation as part of the TAX PLANNING for your corporate/personal review OR at the time of preparing your tax return.

 Q3.
 I contributed money to a regular IRA and took a deduction last year.
 The IRS assessed me and disallowed the deduction.
 Can you explain what should I do since I have an employer pension plan at work already?